jclapis/QSharpTripleSlash/README.md

 ## Installation
-The extension will soon be available on the Visual Studio Marketplace, and as a standalone VSIX file in the releases section of the repository.
-Stay tuned!
+The extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=JoeClapis.QSharpTripleSlash), and as a standalone VSIX file in the [releases section](https://github.com/jclapis/QSharpTripleSlash/releases) of the repository.
+Simply open the VSIX file and the Visual Studio installer will take care of the rest.

 ### Prerequisites
 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) 2017 or 2019